There’s a deep inner peace that arises when we learn that self-love is the key to all that we long for in life.

 - Keeping yourself so busy you don’t have to spend time with yourself.

-- Hanging out with people that leave you feeling drained.
+- Hanging out with people leaves you feeling drained.

-- Taking on other people’s problems as if they’re your own and feel you need to solve them.
+- Take on other people’s problems as if they’re your own and feel you need to solve them.

 - A pattern of unhealthy relationships where you lose your sense of “self.”